DOI-USGS/geobipy/docs/_sources/content/getting_started/installation.rst.txt

 ::::::::::::::::::::::::::::::::::::::
 This is the easiest installation and provides access to a serial implementation of the code.

-Simply clone the git repository, navigate to the package folder that contains the setup.py file, and type "pip install -e ."
+Simply clone the git repository, navigate to the package folder that contains the setup.py file, and type "pip install ."

 You should then be able to import modules from geobipy.
 For this type of installation mpi will not need to be installed, and the serial version of h5py will suffice i.e. the standard "pip install h5py" is fine.  h5py will automatically be installed during the install of GeoBIPy since it is a dependency.